bgamari/ghc-wiki-import/fixing-exceptions.md

 I believe we want `unsafePerformIO` and `unsafeInterleaveIO` to convert precise exceptions into imprecise ones.
 That is, they should effectively catch any precise exceptions and rethrow them as imprecise ones.
+Perhaps we can do this in `runRW#`.
+Currently, `unsafeInterleaveIO` doesn't *use* `runRW#`, but I think we can and probably should change that.